fluiddyn/transonic/doc/examples/using_jit.rst

 Just-In-Time mode.
 It is really the **easiest way to speedup a function with Pythran**, just by adding a decorator!
 And it works also in notebooks!

-It is a "work in progress" so the API is not great, but it is a good start!

 .. literalinclude:: using_jit.py

-In the long terms, we won't need the :code:`#pythran import ...` and :code:`@include`...

 Note that it can be very convenient to use type hints **and** :code:`@jit` in order to avoid multiple warmup periods: